ncatlab/nlab-content/pages/9/8/2/6/26289/content.md

 A particular [[base of enrichment]] of interest is $Cat$, so that enriched categories are precisely [[2-categories]].
 The appropriate notion of limit for 2-categories is a weighted 2-limit, i.e. the usual notion of weighted limit for enriched categories (see [[2-limit]] for more details).
 Unlike for $V = Set$, conical 2-limits do not suffice to capture all weighted 2-limits.
 Intuitively, cones only capture 1-cells, whereas it is also necessary to capture 2-cells for the appropriate notion of 2-limit.

-However, it turns out that, just as every weighted limit for $V = Set$ can be reduced to a conical limit, every weighted limit for $V = Set$ can be reduced to a simpler kind of limit, called a **marked limit**.
+However, it turns out that, just as every weighted limit for $V = Set$ can be reduced to a conical limit, every weighted limit for $V = Cat$ can be reduced to a simpler kind of limit, called a **marked limit**.
 This is useful, as it makes working with 2-limits easier than working with general weighted limits.

 ## History and terminology